SimonneMaia/SimonneMaia.github.io/README.md

 ## Projects
   ### School Management Project
   [Github Link](https://github,com)
-  Software to read CSV files and extract/analyze the data about students and courses.
-I implemented several features like extracting the average grade for each course and student.
+  - I have developed software that can read CSV files containing information about students and courses, allowing for data extraction and analysis.
+The software offers a range of features including calculating the average grade for each course and student, determining the number of students, compiling a list of students who failed a specific course, converting numeric grades to letter grades, counting the occurrences and percentage of each letter grade for a given course, displaying comprehensive data for students based on their first and last names, and assessing the overall grade for students based on their first and last names.
+These functionalities streamline the process of extracting valuable insights from the data set and provide a robust platform for in-depth analysis and reporting.

 ## CCA - Basketball
 - Participated in Cdiv NSG 2022